 The team looks to the Product Manager to establish the product vision, to set priorities, and to act as primary liaison to stakeholders.
 Setting priorities- and communicating the priorities effectively- aligns the team for value creation while eliminating waste.
-But managing priorities and expectations is a challenging task, and there are lots of different ways to do it.
+But managing priorities and expectations is a challenging task, and as a web development and design firm we've seen lots of different ways to do it.
 Here are a few tools in our prioritization toolkit that we’ve used in challenging situations.

 Choosing A Prioritization Framework